Anomaly Detection in Audio with Concept Drift using Adaptive Huffman Coding: PROPOSED WORK

-Contrary to the traditional methods, our algorithm does not keep an upper limit on the maximum number of nodes in the tree.
-The algorithm keeps adding the new unique frames in the tree on each miss.
-Thus the codebook contains each possible unique frame distribution seen so far.
-Code length for a true anomalous frame is initially large as it does not have many neighbors.
-The other normal nodes have sufficient neighbors and thus remain in the upper part of the tree, leading to reduced code length.
-An abnormal frame that has seen sufficient neighbors may get upgraded to the upper level (toward the root node) of the tree through the reorganization process.
-Thus, the code length transition from large to small makes it a new normal.
-Remembering everything takes care of the drifting nature of anomaly patterns.
-The drifting nature may also bring two nodes near over time.
-We introduce the concept of merging the close distributions.
+We introduce the concept of merging sufficiently close nodes.
+It is very likely that they represent the same type of event.
 At the arrival of each new frame, we check for the need to merge the nodes.
-We iteratively merge the two most similar data nodes if the distance between them is found to be below a merging threshold (step 6-7).
+We iteratively merge the two most similar data nodes if the distance between them is found to be below a merging threshold ($\theta_{merge}$ ) (step 6-7).
 Thus, these two nodes can be at the same or different levels and not necessarily be siblings.
 To perform the iterative merge, we take out all the data nodes by traversing the tree in a list or array data structure.
-We extract the two most similar nodes, and if the similarity between these nodes is above $\theta_{merge}$ then we merge these nodes.
+We extract the two most similar nodes.
+If the similarity between these nodes is above $\theta_{merge}$ then we merge these nodes.
 We assign the weight of the output node as the sum of the weight of the two nodes.
 The mean vector for the output node is set as the point-wise average of the mean vectors of these nodes. \textcolor{black}{After this, we delete the two nodes from the list and add the merged node to the list.
 We keep merging until we do not find any such nodes to be merged.
 After this, we redraw the tree with existing nodes and weights similar to a fixed Huffman tree.
-Note that the redrawn tree is already a correct Huffman tree; hence we do not need to perform reorganization after the merge operation.
+Note that the redrawn tree is already a correct Huffman tree; hence we do not need to perform reorganization after a merge operation.
 For `n' data nodes, there will be a total of $n \choose 2$ unique data pairs.
 Hence, the time complexity to find such pair will be O($n^2$).
-For performing consecutive merge, where the array/list size shrinks by one element on each merge operation, the worst case time complexity will be O($n^3$).} The merging process lowers the memory requirement as well as reduces redundant distributions causing false alarms.
+For performing consecutive merge, where the array/list size shrinks by one element on each merge operation, the worst case time complexity will be O($n^3$).} The merging process lowers the memory requirement as well as reduces redundant false alarms due to redundant nodes.